dnguyen800/dnguyen800.github.io/_posts/2019-04-14-streaming-media-services.md

         </figcaption>
         </figure>
     	<h3>Mopidy</h3>
     	<p>I used <a href="https://www.mopidy.com/">Mopidy</a> for some time before realizing Plex does everything I needed, but better.
-Out-of-the-box, Mopidy looks barebones but after adding the <a href="https://github.com/mopidy/mopidy-spotify">Spotify plugin</a> and the <a href="https://github.com/jaedb/Iris">Iris theme</a>, it looks like a professional music player.</p>
+Out-of-the-box, Mopidy looks barebones but after adding the <a href="https://github.com/mopidy/mopidy-spotify">Spotify plugin</a> and the <a href="https://github.com/jaedb/Iris">Iris theme</a> by @jadeb, it looks like a professional music player app.</p>

 <p>There is a way to stream from Mopidy to Chromecast speakers, but the method I used added a 5-second delay before playback, reduced sound quality, and issues skipping songs, or playing a new song.
 Basically, Mopidy is streaming live audio output to an Ogg Vorbis file, and you send the URL of the file to the Chromecast to play.
 I followed a <a href="https://www.vittoriomonaco.de/home-automation-part-7.html">tutorial</a> by Vittorio Monaco to figure this out.</p>
 <p>For some reason, I never got the music to play through my web browser.
 It annoyed the heck out of me and made me give up on the platform.</p>
    </div>
 </div>

 <!-- Product Review section -->
 <hr class="major" />
 # Live TV Providers

 **Competitors in this space:** Youtube TV, Playstation Vue, Hulu Live, Sling TV, Philo, OTA local channels